aristanetworks/vane/docs/executing_vane/executing_vane.md

     the sample one in vane repo is at [vane/sample_network_tests/definitions.yaml](<https://github.com/aristanetworks/vane/blob/develop/sample_network_tests/definitions.yaml>)

-If while running vane you do not include this argument as above then vane defaults to using the path mentioned in the [vane/config.py](https://github.com/aristanetworks/vane/blob/develop/vane/config.py) file
+If you do not include this argument then vane defaults to using the path mentioned in the [vane/config.py](https://github.com/aristanetworks/vane/blob/develop/vane/config.py) file